Desvelao/ipws/README.md

 python3 ipws.py dota2ti
 ```

+#### Add program to PATH

+You can add this program to the PATH adding this folder to PATH or only put `ipws.bat` (on Windows) in a folder that is in the path and change the path to `ipws.py` file contained in the bat file.

 #### Improvements

 [] It can't download albums at this time.
 It's neccessary to go that url and download all photos from album.